halostatue/color/CONTRIBUTING.md

 - Use [Conventional Commits][conventional] with my
   [conventions](#commit-conventions).

-- Versions must not be updated in pull requests.
+- Versions must not be updated in pull requests unless otherwise directed.
 This means that you must not:

   - Modify `VERSION` in `lib/color/version.rb`.
 When your patch is accepted and a release is made, the version will be updated at that point.